-Problems such as illegal dumping, issues with roads, straying dogs or hotspot areas for loitering and anti-social behaviour can be a real pain for area residents.
+Problems such as illegal dumping, issues with roads, straying dogs or hotspot areas for loitering and anti-social behaviour can be a real pain for area residents!

 The Inter-Agency Approach

-Estate Inspections are key step in the Inter-Agency process.
+Estate Inspections are a key step in the Inter-Agency process.
 Getting all the relevant agencies to come in person and walk around the area gives you a chance to put your case forward for support and change.
 Your Community Development Officer will help guide you through the steps to conduct an effective estate inspection and take forward any actions.

 The basic steps of the process include: